 Matthew 27:45, 50-53 records the resurrection of some people after Jesus died on the cross.
 The passage says,

 Now from the sixth hour darkness fell upon all the land until the ninth hour . . .

 And Jesus cried out again with a loud voice, and yielded up His spirit.
 And behold, the veil of the temple was torn in two from top to bottom, and the earth shook; and the rocks were split, and the tombs were opened; and many bodies of the saints who had fallen asleep were raised; and coming out of the tombs after His resurrection they entered the holy city and appeared to many.
 Matthew 27:45, 50-53 (NASB)

 For those that were present on the day that Jesus died, there were at least four major signs that screamed loudly that Jesus was not any ordinary man.
 He was God.

-The second sign that occurred was that the temple veil was torn from the top to the bottom.
+The second sign that occurred was that the temple veil was torn from the top to the bottom and not by human hands.
 The temple veil was four inches thick and could not have been easily torn.

 The next sign was the occurrence of an earthquake.
 No ordinary person can cause an earthquake.